leanprover-community/logic_and_proof/semantics_of_first_order_logic.rst

 This is not to say that we can *never* figure out if a first-order sentence is a tautology.
 For example, we have argued that :math:`\forall y \; (\mathit{lt}(0, y) \to \mathit{lt}(0, y))` was one.
 It is just a more difficult question than for propositional logic.

 As was the case with propositional logic, we can extend the notion of validity to a notion of logical consequence.
 Fix a first-order language, :math:`L`.
 Suppose :math:`\Gamma` is a set of sentences in :math:`L`, and :math:`A` is a sentence of :math:`L`.
 We will say that :math:`A` *is a logical consequence of* :math:`\Gamma` if every model of :math:`\Gamma` is a model of :math:`A`.
-This is one way of spelling out that :math:`A` is a "necessary consequence" of :math:`A`: under any interpretation, if the hypotheses in :math:`\Gamma` come out true, :math:`A` is true as well.
+This is one way of spelling out that :math:`A` is a "necessary consequence" of :math:`\Gamma`: under any interpretation, if the hypotheses in :math:`\Gamma` come out true, :math:`A` is true as well.

 Soundness and Completeness
 --------------------------